Debts Unsettled - Hollis Oliver - E-Book

 Jamming it back against his ear, he said, “And you did, repeatedly.
 Even after I asked you to stop… repeatedly.”

 “Well, if you would have succeeded, I wouldn’t have kept trying.
-During that time, I supported us, and supervised construction of the house on the property my parents gave me.
+During that time, it was me who supported us.
+And I supervised the construction of the house, on the property my parents gave me.

 “Every time we speak, Gwen, we get nowhere.
 This time you need something; what more could you want?”